gregnazario/aptos-book/src/structs/example.md

         wallet.balance.amount = wallet.balance.amount + amount;
     }

-    /// Withdraw coins using deconstruction and reconstruction public fun withdraw(account: &signer, amount: u64) acquires Wallet {
+    /// Withdraw coins using deconstruction and reconstruction note that this is unnecessary, but used for an example public fun withdraw(account: &signer, amount: u64) acquires Wallet {
         let wallet = &mut Wallet[signer::address_of(account)];
         let Balance { amount: bal } = wallet.balance; // deconstruct